CLAS-205/au24-site/docs/textbook/unit4/project4-medschool/index.md

 ## Challenge Problem

 Create your own medical oath!
+Your oath should include guidelines and tenets for how a doctor should behave professionally, how they would treat their patients, and how they will practice medicine.
+The oath does not have to be exhaustive, but you should include at least 5 tenets.
 You can use any of the following historical and modern oaths as inspiration.

 - [The Hippocratic Oath](https://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext%3a1999.01.0252)
 - [The Oath of Asaph](https://en.wikipedia.org/wiki/Sefer_Refuot#Oath_of_Asaph_text)